PROJECT | INFORMATION

 NEWS | UPDATES

 It was a truly extraordinary rendezvous, combining a very ambitious flight and some great observations from the ship.
-A BAe 146-301 four-engine jet, the UK Facility for Airborne Atmospheric Measurements (FAAM), flew past the ORV Sindhu Sadhana yesterday, just 100 ft above the waves, with other fly-bys at 300 ft, 1000 ft and 5,500 ft to get a profile through the lower atmosphere.
-Unfortunately, we have no photos yet, but I’m sure you can imagine how exciting this was for scientists on both the ship and the plane!
+A BAe 146-301 four-engine jet, the UK Facility for Airborne Atmospheric Measurements (FAAM), flew past the ORV Sindhu Sadhana yesterday, just 100 ft … Continued

-In addition, a comprehensive modelling effort will investigate the impact of ocean variability on the monsoon.
+A comprehensive modelling effort is investigating the impact of ocean variability on the monsoon.
 This will involve collaborations between scientists in the UK and India to translate the process understanding gained during fieldwork into improved forecasts of the Indian Monsoon.